dijonsauce/CIMilestoneProject01/README.md

         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
         2. As a Frequent User, I want to check to see if there are any new posts.
         3. As a Frequent User, I want to follow on social media so I am notified of any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used for McCLUCKIN' are red, and white.
 Red is associated with hunger so online viewers will feel hungry and more likely to order.
     -   #### Typography
         -   The Verdana font is the main font used throughout the whole website as it is both attractive and clear to read.
     -   #### Imagery